 |Malware Removal (Windows)||

-To summarize, websites like uploadhub[.]co and pages that they open cannot be trusted.
+uploadhub[.]co and web pages that it opens cannot be trusted.
 The same applies to PUAs.
-Users who have apps of this type installed on browsers or computers could become victims of identity theft, have problems with online privacy, browsing safety, or other issues.
-If an app of this type is already installed, then it should be removed.
-It is worthwhile to mention that they are called PUAs because most users download and install them unknowingly.
+Users who have apps of this type installed on browsers or computers could become victims of identity theft, have problems with online privacy, browsing safety or other issues.

 How did adware install on my computer?

-Uploadhub[.]co opens a dowload page for the SmartStreamSearch browser hijacker (GIF):
+uploadhub[.]co opens a download page for the SmartStreamSearch browser hijacker (GIF):

 Notifications by uploadhub[.]co: